 Reset value: 0xXXX0 0000, except reset flag, all are cleared by system reset, and reset flag can only be cleared by power reset.
+Access: Access in the form of word, half word and byte, with 0 to 3 wait cycles

-Access: Access in the form of word, half word and byte, with 0 to 3 wait cycles ; .
-When the register is accessed continuously, the waiting state will be inserted.
+Access: Access in the form of word, half word and byte, with 0 to 3 wa ait cycles.
+When the register is accessed continuously, the waiting state will be i nserted.